-- a) Applications shall be prepared and available from the Department for eligible applicants. - b) Applications submitted to the Department shall describe the applicants' proposed methods to achieve the goal(s) specified in the Department's request for proposals. - e) Application formats shall include, but not be limited to: - 1) Summary statement of the applicant's plan of action to address the goal(s) described in the Department's request for proposals: - 2) A description of the geographic area or special population group to be served by the applicant's project, a statement of the special needs of the area or groups, and a thorough explanation of the manner in which the proposed project would meet those needs; - A statement of the measurable and relevant objectives the applicant proposes to achieve in the grant year as well as its longer term goals;
+- a) Applications shall be prepared and available from the Department for eligible applicants. - b) Applications submitted to the Department shall describe the applicants' proposed methods to achieve the goal(s) specified in the Department's request for proposals. - e) Application formats shall include, but not be limited to: - 1) Summary statement of the applicant's plan of action to address the goal(s) described in the Department's request for proposals; - 2) A description of the geographic area or special population group to be served by the applicant's project, a statement of the special needs of the area or groups, and a thorough explanation of the manner in which the proposed project would meet those needs; - 3) A statement of the measurable and relevant objectives the applicant proposes to achieve in the grant year as well as its longer term goals; - 4) A work plan and timetable for achievement of the objectives; - 5) An evaluation plan which will allow documentation of the project's progress in meeting the particular needs of the area or group described in subsection (c)(2) of this Section. - 6) A detailed budget with narrative description of the request; and - 7) A plan and timetable for development of the project's self-sufficiency. - Applications for projects that will develop or enhance a health care diagnostic and treatment clinic shall include the following in addition to the above subsection (c)(1) through (7) of this Section: - 1) staffing plan for the clinic; - 2) referral arrangements for services not available at the clinic; - 3) plan for quality assurance and continuing professional education for clinic staff;